We can help you access care for your chronic pain.Find out how »For Patients »

 Centre for Addiction and Mental HealthThe Interprofessional Pain and Addiction Recovery Clinic (IPARC) treats a wide-range of chronic pain conditions.
 They specialize in helping patients who would like to decrease their chronic pain medications.
 In the IPARC program, patients are given skills and tools to manage their pain.

-Sinai Health System Chronic Pain Program The chronic pain program at Sinai Health System offers specialty programs including the management of widespread pain and neuropathic pain.
+Sinai Health Chronic Pain Program The chronic pain program at Sinai Health offers specialty programs including the management of widespread pain and neuropathic pain.
 The chronic pain program also offers unique programming for craniofacial pain and abdominal pain.

 St. Michael’s HospitalSt.
 Michael’s Hospital offers interventional therapies as well as a neurostimulation program.